Frontier Economies Logistics Laboratory (FELL)

-The Center for Real Estate Theory and Practice develops tools and reports that provide valuable and timely residential and commercial market information for realtors, developers, home owners and news media, helping stakeholders understand market complexities and make better policy and business decisions.
+The Center for Real Estate Theory and Practice provides valuable and timely residential and commercial market information for realtors, developers, home owners, and news media, helping stakeholders understand market complexities and make better policy and business decisions.

-The Center for Services Leadership is a globally recognized authority on how to compete strategically through the profitable use of services.
-It concentrates on expanding service innovation by combining the latest scientific insights from the academic world with the best of business strategy in the real world.
+CSL is a globally recognized authority on how to compete strategically through the profitable use of services.
+CSL concentrates on expanding service innovation by combining the latest scientific insights from the academic world with the best of business strategy in the real world.

 The L. William Seidman Research Institute collects and disseminates essential information about local economies and benchmarks industry practices, and identifies emerging business research issues.
 In addition, it serves as an economic research and consulting resource for a variety of public and private clients of all sizes and across multiple industries.